-All newly admitted students must schedule and complete the COMPASS test.
+• All newly admitted students must schedule and complete the BMCC placement test.
 This test may be waived if documentation is provided of previous testing, or by college transcripts showing a "C" or better was achieved in mathematics and English courses.
 The results of the placement tests are used for advising purposes only and will not affect admission status.
-To schedule an appointment please call 1-800-8442622, ext.
+To schedule an appointment please call 1-800-844-2622, ext.
 8418.
-Students do not need to take the COMPASS exam if their program of study is Nishnaabemwin Pane
+Students do not need to take the placement exam if their program of study is Nishnaabemwin Pane.

-COMPASS Exam Policy for Returning Students
+BMCC Placement Exam Policy for Returning Students